 Solve this for T and get:

 Substitute the formula for acceleration (a) into the equation.

 Factor out mAg

-Now that we have derived formulas for acceleration and tension, we can find the answer to the initial problem.
+Use these formulas for acceleration and tension to find the answer to the initial problem.

 Part a) Find acceleration when mA = 3 kg and mB = 5 kg.

 Earlier, we found the formula for acceleration to be